aliaksei135/seedpod_ground_risk/paper/paper.md

 GPU-accelerated routines for the risk calculation as well as being, to the authors best knowledge, the first open-source probabilistic ground risk assessment tool.
 Numba is used for all calculation acceleration and enable the fallback to JIT-compiled CPU code where a compatible NVIDIA GPU is not detected.
-A common set of scientific and geospatial Python packages are used, such as NumPy, SciPy, Pandas and GeoPandas.
+A common set of scientific and geospatial Python packages are used, such as NumPy, SciPy, Pandas, and GeoPandas.

 The software is intended to allow for further development and testing of different constituent models as part of a holistic ground risk assessment process.
 This enables the exploration of individual model effects on the final ground